Homepage of Arthur de Jong

 /etc/nslcd.conf

 At the very least the uri (the location of the LDAP server) option should be set.
 It is recommended to also set the base option to the LDAP search base of the server.
-Also set the uid and gid options as descibed in step 1.
-For most other options the defaults should be fine in most set-ups.
-A minimal configuration would contain:
+Set the uid and gid options to the created user and group.
+For other options the defaults should be fine in most set-ups.

 uri ldap://198.51.100.389